 The Chinese kept the Mongols away by constructing barriers.
 Later, they built the Great Wall of China to make it even more difficult for the Mongols to raid their territory.

-The ancient Chinese created several technologies, some still in use today.
+The ancient Chinese originated several technologies, some still in use today.
 They created the decimal system, sundial, abacus, and printing press.
-Their printing press was critical in facilitating the mass distribution of Sun Tzu’s famous book, The Art of War.
+Their printing press was critical in facilitating the mass distribution of Sun Tzu’s famous book The Art of War.

-The ancient Chinese stand out from other civilizations for having developed the most successful centralized government.
-Several powers ruled over ancient China under four dynasties, namely the Ming (1388 BC to 1644 BC), Zhou (1046 BC to 256 BC), Qin (221 BC to 206 BC), and the Shang (1600 BC to 10506 BC).
+The ancient Chinese stand out from other civilizations in having developed the most successful centralized government.
+Several powers ruled over ancient China under dynasties, including the Ming (1368 BC to 1644 BC), Shang (1600 BC to 1050 BC), Zhou (1046 BC to 256 BC), and Qin (221 BC to 206 BC) dynasties.

-The ancient Chinese leaders valued and emphasized education and arts, particularly paintings and music.
+The ancient Chinese leaders valued and put an emphasis on education and arts, particularly paintings and music.
 They also produced great scientists who invented gunpowder and cast iron.

 5. The Andean Civilizations